Carney the early front-runner as Europe’s candidate for IMF

 Other challengers could include French finance minister Bruno Le Maire and ECB executive board member Benoit Coeure, although they may suffer from Ms Lagarde and her predecessor, Dominique Strauss-Kahn, both being French.
 Bundesbank president Jens Weidmann has ruled himself out.

 Emerging-market countries have made a pitch before, only to split over who to support and then lose out.
-Ultimately though, that’s because the US backed the European candidate as part of the unspoken pact that leaves the World Bank presidency in American hands.
+Ultimately, though, that is because the US backed the European candidate as part of the unspoken pact that leaves the World Bank presidency in American hands.

 Former US treasury official David Malpass recently took the helm of that institution as European governments assented to President Donald Trump’s nominee.